vindhyahk/AUTOMATED-REPORT-GENERATION/README.md

 MENTOR: NEELA SANTOSH

+OUTPUT:

-Data Analysis and PDF Report Generator:
+# Data Analysis and PDF Report Generator:

 A simple Python tool to analyze data from CSV files and generate formatted PDF reports with basic statistics and visualizations.